 For its produce, Blackbelly primarily sources within a few miles of the restaurant.
 A few examples are Oxford Farm, Red Wagon Farm, Isabelle Farms, Cure Farms, and Two Hound Farm.
 These farmers provide an amazing example of Colorado’s bounty.
 This in turn affects the menu decisions Chef Hosea makes on a regular basis.

-Ian Reusch is the General Manager of Blackbelly.
+Ian Reusch is the Director of Operations at Blackbelly and Santo

 Ian is responsible for day- to- day leadership and oversight of all aspects of the organization.
-Prior to joining Blackbelly, Ian built his food, beverage and hospitality experience on the east coast in Washington D.C. and Boston, MA.
+Prior to joining Blackbelly, Ian built his food, beverage and hospitality experience in Washington D.C. and Boston, MA.
 He has a passion and keen knowledge of the world of beer, which began early in his career as an Assistant General Manager at Boston Beerworks in 2003.
 This training gave Ian the basic foundation for varietals and corresponding flavors, that propelled him to carve out a focus on craft beer as he continued his path.
 In 2009 Ian moved to Washington D.C., to join prestigious Art and Soul restaurant as a Manager, assisting in executing the southern hospitality fine dining vision of celebrity Chef Art Smith.
-Here he came to understand the intricacies of large-scale hotel chain system management and union employees.
+Here he came to understand the intricacies of large-scale hotel chain system management.
 He also grew his learning curve for wine, and further developed a finesse for attending to high end celebrity clients, senators and congressmen.
 The experience he gathered elevated Ian further, to sister restaurant Rustico, to revitalize the concept with a special focus on his very passion: craft beer.
 His continued desire to pursue the subject matter subsequently led him to work with award-winning Beer Director Greg Engert at revered Birch and Barley in D.C.
-Here, Ian continuously educated his staff on changing selections of over 600 beers, while pairing the program with award-winning Chef Kyle Bailey's James Beard nominated cuisine; ultimately creating one of the top dining destinations in Washington.
-In 2014, Ian made the long-desired move to Colorado with his wife, where his interaction with beer could continue to be plentiful.
+Here, Ian continuously educated his staff on over 600 changing selections, while pairing the program with award-winning Chef Kyle Bailey's James Beard nominated cuisine; ultimately creating one of the top dining destinations in Washington.
+In 2014, Ian made the long-desired move to Colorado.
 Ian continues to uphold the highest standards of excellence for the beverage program at Blackbelly, while applying management experience he has gathered over years of leading hundreds of restaurant workers, and multiple teams, with a variety of backgrounds, skill sets, and ambitions.
-He will continue to make a profound impact on the success of the business as he develops it from its start-up stage into the future.
+He will continue to make a profound impact on the success of the business and our future growth.

-Chef Hosea Rosenberg is the Executive Chef and Owner of Blackbelly.
+Chef Hosea Rosenberg is the Chef and Owner of Blackbelly.

 Hailing from Taos, NM Chef Rosenberg's culinary path began while earning a degree in Engineering Physics at the University of Colorado.
 Quickly, he realized his work in the kitchen was his true passion, and he moved rapidly through the ranks as a young cook.
 After studying under established chefs like Wolfgang Puck, Kevin Taylor, and Dave Query, Rosenberg landed chef positions at Boulder's Dandelion Restaurant in 2001and Jax Fish House in 2004.
 His competitive work ethic combined with the experience he had gained, pushed Chef Hosea to achieve national culinary fame as winner of Bravo TV's Top Chef, Season 5, in 2009.
 By 2011, Hosea launched, Blackbelly; first as a catering business, then came the addition of a small farm, followed by a food truck.
 By November 2014, his ultimate goal was realized with the opening of Blackbelly as a full-service restaurant, bar and market in East Boulder, expanding further into the space next door in 2016 with Blackbelly Butcher.
 The business has quickly been identified as an acclaimed dining destination and top retailer in Colorado.
 To date, Chef Hosea has won numerous accolades including Best Chef Denver International Wine Festival, Guest Chef at the James Beard House, and he was recognized by the United States Small Business Administration as a "business owner inspiring the entrepreneurial spirit of the nation."